joshbivens/cis_2999_assessment/README.md

 ### As a developer:
 - I need to implement basic file I/O with error handling
-- I need to create a simple and functional GUI
+- I need to create a functional GUI
-- I need to implement a basic find function
+- I need to implement a basic find/replace function
 - I need to implement cut/copy/paste operations
 - I need to implement undo/redo functions
 - I need to integrate basic syntax highlighting for Python